Because We're Curious

 Until such time as the touring public is thus re-educated, it remains fair to say that the average modern Illinoisan’s knowledge of the Indian heritage of the state is a hopeless muddle.
 A trivial example surfaced last year.
 The mascot of the University of Illinois, Chief Illiniwek, is named after the tribe who met French explorers Marquette and Joliet in 1673.
 The Illiniwek were culturally akin to the Algonquin to the east.
 Yet the dance with which Chief Illiniwek entertains football fans is patterned after that of the Sioux tribe; his costume likewise is of Sioux design and manufacture.
 Worse, even the name is a misnomer; the Illiniwek are not believed to have even had chiefs in the sense in which we have come to understand the term.

+The historic tribes which inhabited the state included the Illiniwek, the Fox, the Sauk, the Kickapoo, and others.
 Public knowledge about such historical Indian groups is sketchy, but the average lllinoisan knows less about Indian prehistory hereabouts than he does about our system of local property taxation.
-The Indian occupation extends backward some 12,000 years.
+As noted, the Indian occupation extends backward some 12,000 years.
 Experts have divided that span into four major cultural phases—the Archaic (ending about 1,000 BC), the Woodland (1,000 BC to about AD 800), the Mississippian (AD 800 to around AD 1550), and the historical.
 Each of these in turn had an Early or Late and sometimes a Middle period, each of which boasted distinctive tools, settlement patterns, and social organization.

 The answer to this and other questions are waiting to be unearthed.
 Literally.
 Illinois is littered with remains of Indian villages, burials, and camp sites from every period.
 A survey of the routes of a proposed rail corridor near Springfield in the mid-l970s cataloged more than 100 such sites.
 A similar survey done in advance of crews building the Central Illinois Expressway found eighty-five.
 Dr. Stuart Struever, the man who’s led the digging at Kampsville, perhaps the most important continuously occupied site in the eastern U.S., once estimated that there were at least 25,000 sites worth excavating in southern Illinois.